esp-cpp/esp-box-emu/README.md

 The touch driver is either the TT21100 or Ft5x06 chip.

+NOTE: it appears the one I have (regular ESP32 S3 BOX) which has the red circle at the bottom of the display (the `HOME` button) uses the TT21100 chip.

 #### Audio

 The ESP32s3 Box has a few audio codec coprocessors connected simultaneously to